1 The Role of Analytics in Accounting

 Accounting firms of all sizes now recruit for analytics skills alongside traditional accounting knowledge.
 Major firms have established dedicated data analytics practices, and even small and mid-size firms use data analysis tools for audit testing, tax planning, and advisory engagements.
 A 2019 survey by the Institute of Management Accountants found that data analytics ranked among the top five skills employers seek when hiring management accountants (IMA, 2019).

 The purpose of this textbook is to help you develop these skills in a structured and practical way.
-You will learn to work with data using three tools that are widely used in practice: Microsoft Excel, SQL, and Microsoft Power BI.
-You will apply these tools to realistic accounting data drawn from three carefully designed datasets.
-And you will practice solving problems from three accounting perspectives: financial accounting, managerial accounting, and auditing.
+You will learn to work with data using three tools that are widely used in practice, namely Microsoft Excel, SQL, and Microsoft Power BI.
+You will apply these tools to realistic accounting data drawn from the Charles River Accounting Dataset, a single integrated database that you will use throughout the entire book.
+And you will practice solving problems from three accounting perspectives, namely financial accounting, managerial accounting, and auditing.
 By the end of this book, you will be able to extract data from a database, prepare it for analysis, summarize and model it, visualize the results, and communicate your findings to professional audiences.

 Analytics is the process of examining data to draw conclusions, identify patterns, and support decisions.
 In accounting, analytics applies this process to financial and operational data for purposes such as reporting, planning, control, and assurance.
 The term “accounting analytics” as used in this textbook refers to the application of data extraction, preparation, analysis, and visualization techniques to accounting data for the purpose of producing information that supports financial reporting, managerial decision-making, and audit assurance.